 Frequently Asked Questions

-Substitute regular Bisquick with their gluten free Bisquick baking mix for an equally delicious cobbler.
+Substitute regular Bisquick with gluten free Bisquick baking mix for an equally delicious cobbler.

-Yes, it can and it freezes quite well!
+Yes, it can, and it freezes quite well!
 Either bake in a freezer-safe dish with a lid or transfer the cobbler to an airtight container.
 Once it has cooled to room temperature, put the cobbler in the freezer for up to 3 months.
-Reheat the blueberry cobbler from frozen in a 350ºF preheated oven for 30 minutes.
+Reheat the frozen blueberry cobbler in a 350ºF preheated oven for 30 minutes.

-Store cooled Bisquick blueberry cobbler in a sealed container, or cover with cling wrap, and keep in the fridge for up to 4 days.
-Serve cold, allow the cobbler to come to room temperature for 15-20 minutes, or bake or briefly heat in the microwave.
+Store cooled Bisquick blueberry cobbler in a sealed container, or cover it with plastic wrap, and keep in the fridge for up to 4 days.
+Serve cold or allow the cobbler to come to room temperature for 15-20 minutes.
+Reheat it in the microwave if you prefer to serve it warm.

 Yes!
-See recipe notes below for how to easily substitute fresh blueberries (or frozen) with canned blueberries or blueberry pie filling.
+See the recipe notes below for how to easily substitute fresh or frozen berries with canned blueberries or blueberry pie filling.

 Bisquick Blueberry Cobbler